ec-jrc/lisflood-utilities/README.md

 * __waterregions__ is a package containing two scripts that allow to create and verify a water regions map, respectively.

+* __gridding__ is a tool to interpolate meteo variables observations stored in text files containing (lon, lat, value) into grids.
+  - uses inverse distance interpolation
+  - input file names must use format: <var>YYYYMMDDHHMI_YYYYMMDDHHMISS.txt
+  - option to store all interpolated grids in a single NetCDF4 file
+  - option to store each interpolated grid in a GeoTIFF file
+  - output files are compressed
+  - grids are setup in the configuration folder and are defined by a dem.nc file
+  - meteo variables parameters are defined in the same configuration folder

 The package contains convenient classes for reading/writing:

 * PCRasterMap